 The Outreach team reviews requests for training and consultation on a weekly basis.
 We will assign an Outreach staff member to your referral.
 This person will get in touch with you as soon as possible to discuss your request, answer any questions, and determine a date for the visit.
 We will request specific documentation (which will be indicated in the “Consultation Preparation Checklist”) and may also ask the education team and/or parents to gather additional data using specific tools.
 This will help the OTR staff to make better use of time during the consult.
 We will also call the family and talk with team members before we come so we can come prepared.

 What do you do using the visit?

-A consultation visit typically includes a visit at the family home, and an observation period at school as much of a typical day possible given travel constraints.
+A consultation visit typically includes a visit at the family home, and an observation period at school as much of a typical day as possible given travel constraints.
 At some point, usually at the end of the observation day, a gathering is held.
-The family, principal, classroom teacher, teaching assistants, support staff, VI/O&M professionals and all other interested parties are invited to attend this informal exit meeting.
-This is a time for asking questions, sharing ideas and developing plans.
+The family, principal, classroom teacher, teaching assistants, support staff, VI/DB/O&M professionals, and all other interested parties are invited to attend this informal exit meeting.
+This is a time for asking questions, sharing ideas, and developing plans.

 What can we expect after a school consultation?

-After our visit, and depending on the request, you will receive a written report outlining our observations and making recommendations for program change.
-Ideas from the informal exit meeting are incorporated into this report.
-The report can offer a guideline for developing IEPs or suggest program modifications, alternate curricula or assessment, or respond to specific questions about this child’s unique needs.
+After our visit, and depending on the request, you will receive written notes outlining our observations and highlighting some considerations.
+Ideas from the informal exit meeting are incorporated into these notes.
+This can offer a guideline for developing programming or suggest program modifications, alternate curricula or assessments, or respond to specific questions about this child’s unique needs.
 At times we will arrange a return visit and/or web-based meetings to help the team implement these recommendations and/or tweak the plan.

 What does it cost?